jupyterlab/jupyter-chat/docs/source/developers/contributing/jupyterlab-collaborative-chat.md

 mamba activate jupyter-chat
 ```

-The following command install the extension in development mode:
+The following commands install the extension in development mode:

 ```bash
 # Install the extension